nikg2003/hello-world/README.md

 # hello-world
 Test 1.

-I have no facking idea wtf im doing.
+I have no freaking idea what im doing.